 Fill in the Blanks with Your Contractor

-Once you meet with your contractor, he or she can give you estimates for each missing part of the puzzle, or an overall quote for the whole job.
+Once you meet with your contractor, he or she can give you estimates or an average cost for each missing part of the puzzle, or an overall quote for the whole job.

 If your contractor gives you an overall quote, take the time to go through each line item on your list with them, making sure everything is covered by their quote.
 This can save you a lot of “nickel and dime-ing” down the line.